-The Company's Board has approved a proposal to amend the 2012 Plan to increase the share reserve by 2,500,000 shares, to 5,750,000 shares (the "Amendment").
-The Board believes that approval of Proposal No. 3 is in the best interests of the Company and its stockholders because the availability of an adequate number of shares reserved for issuance under the 2012 Plan is an important factor in attracting, retaining, and motivating employees, consultants and directors in order to achieve the Company's long-term growth and profitability objectives.
-The Board has carefully considered the proposed increase in the share reserve and believes that this increase will be sufficient to permit the Company to attract, retain and motivate employees, consultants and directors.
-The Company currently has only two executive officers and will require additional executive and operating officers in order to effect its business plans that will drive future stockholder value.
-This factor, in turn will require significant equity compensation in order to attract and motivate these new officers.
+The Board believes that approval of Proposal No. 3 is in the best interests of the Company and its stockholders because approval of the 2023 Plan will be an important factor in attracting, retaining, and motivating employees, consultants and directors in order to achieve the Company's long-term growth and profitability objectives.
+Stockholder approval of the 2023 Plan will enable us to continue to grant equity awards to key individuals and remain competitive with our industry peers.
+If this proposal is not approved, we believe we would be at a significant disadvantage relative to our competitors for recruiting, retaining and motivating those individuals who are critical to our success, and we could be forced to increase cash compensation, reducing resources available to meet our other business needs.
+The Company currently has only three executive officers and will require additional executive and operating officers in order to effect its business plans that will drive future stockholder value.
+This factor, in turn will require equity compensation in order to attract and motivate these new officers.